 - 54. In addition, the assessment will allow a financial services business to determine, on a risk basis, the extent of identification information (and other CDD information) that must be obtained, how that information will be verified, and the extent to which the resulting business relationship will be monitored. - 55.
 When assessing the risk of a proposed business relationship or occasional transaction a financial services business must ensure that all the relevant risk factors are considered before making a determination on the level of overall assessed risk. - 56.
-Information which must be taken into consideration when undertaking a relationship risk assessment includes but is not limited to: - the identity of the customer, beneficial owners and underlying principals; - the associated geographic areas; - the products/services being provided and the delivery channel; - the purpose and intended nature of the business relationship or occasional transaction, including the possibility of legal persons and legal arrangements forming part of the business relationship or occasional transaction; and - the type, volume and value of activity that can be expected within the business relationship. - 57.
+Information which must be taken into consideration when undertaking a relationship risk assessment includes but is not limited to: - the identity of the customer, beneficial owners and underlying principals; - the associated geographic areas; - the products/services being provided and the delivery channel; - the purpose and intended nature of the business relationship or occasional transaction, including the possibility of legal persons and legal arrangements forming part of the business relationship or occasional transaction; - the type, volume, value and regularity of transactions and activity expected; and - the expected duration of the business relationship i . - 57.
 Where one or more aspects of the business relationship or occasional transaction indicates a high risk of money laundering or terrorist financing but the financial services business does not assess the overall risk as high because of strong and compelling mitigating factors, the financial services business must identify the mitigating factors and, along with the reasons for the decision, document them. - 58.
 A financial services business must ensure that any proposed or existing business relationship or any proposed occasional transaction which: - has characteristics identified in Regulation 5(1)(a) to (c); or - is connected to any of the countries or territories listed in Part A or Part C of Instructions on Business from Sensitive Sources issued by the Commission;